 ACLI supports life insurers' use of captives and their appropriate regulation.
-To create greater transparency, ACLI has proposed new mandatory enhanced disclosures relating to captives.
-To create more consistent regulation, ACLI has proposed the establishment of uniform guidelines for use by regulators when approving new captive transactions and reviewing existing captive transactions.
+ACLI worked with the NAIC and developed mandatory enhanced disclosures relating to captives.
+In addition, ACLI worked with the NAIC to establish uniform guidelines for use by regulators when approving new captive transactions and reviewing existing captive transactions.

 - Captive transactions by life insurers are highly regulated by state insurance regulators.
 The state-based regulatory system imposes requirements on such transactions to ensure that life insurers fulfill their promises to policyholders.